CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

   </tfoot>
 </table>

-In the flow below, the user context is always within a sighting and each page typically holds one question.
-Pressing the **options** button navigates to a new page which shows the content of the current sighting on one tab and all sightings on the other.
+In the table below, the user context is always within a sighting and each page typically holds one question.
+Pressing the **options** button (highlighted in the first image) navigates to a new page which shows the current sighting on one tab and all sightings on the other.
 The user can edit previous sightings, but when editing is complete, the wizard will revert to the original sighting.
 <table>
 <tr>
 <td><img src="{{ site.baseurl }}/assets/xlsform/refman-immersive-1.png" /></td>